The log function

 - Set the exact / floating point option.

-In floating point mode the log of any number is evaluated.
+In floating point mode the base 10 logarithm of any number is evaluated.

-In exact mode the log of an integer is not evaluated because
+In exact mode the base 10 logarithm of an integer is not evaluated because

 doing so would result in an approximate number.